 - They don’t avoid their favorite foods.

-- They are mindful eaters who listen to their body.
+- They are mindful eaters who listen to their bodies.

-- The exercise regularly – and mix up their exercises so it doesn’t get boring.
+- They exercise regularly – and mix up their exercises so it doesn’t get boring.

 - They surround themselves with positive people.

 - They get guidance and support from a professional.

 - They stay consistent with habits that work for them.